lanlanq2144-collab/COAD_control_stability_project/work_log.md

 All dates and times in this work log are recorded in Korea Standard Time (KST), unless otherwise noted.

-This file documents the time I spend learning and building this project, including Python, GitHub, Kaggle, statistics, and research-related biomedical data analysis.
+This file documents the time I spend learning and building this project, including Python, GitHub, Kaggle, statistics, Claude Code, Chat GPT, and research-related biomedical data analysis.

 ---